alire-project/alire/doc/getting-started.md

 Run `alr help <command>` for more details about a command.

-### Downloading, compiling and running an executable project
+### Downloading, compiling and running an executable crate

 Obtaining an executable project already cataloged in Alire is straightforward.
 We'll demonstrate it with the `hello` project which is a plain "Hello, world!"